dagbjorn/microcoffeeoncloud/README.md

 ### <a name="microcoffee-on-eks"></a>Microcoffee on Amazon Elastic Kubernetes Service (EKS)

+:construction_worker: UNDER WORK

 #### Getting started

 See [Getting started with Amazon EKS](https://aws.amazon.com/eks/getting-started/) for information on how to get along with Amazon EKS.
 In particular, the following needs to be carried out:

-1. Create a new AWS account at https://portal.aws.amazon.com/billing/signup or sign in to an existing account.
-Unfortunately, Amazon doesn't include EKS in their free tier so be ready to spend a few bucks.
+1. Create a new AWS account at https://portal.aws.amazon.com/billing/signup or sign in to an existing one.
+Unfortunately, Amazon doesn't include EKS in AWS Free Tier so be ready to spend a few bucks.
 How much?
-It depends, but less than $10 should be sufficient to get things up and running.
+It depends, but less than $10 should be sufficient to get Microcoffee up and running.

 1. Install the AWS CLI.
 See [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 1. Create access keys for an IAM user.
-See details in subsection below.
+See details in the subsection below.

-1. Configure the AWS CLI.
+1. Configure the AWS CLI using `aws configure`.
 See [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 Make sure you have the access key ID and secret access key of the created IAM user at hand.
+:bulb: For region names, go to [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) and search for "EKS".
+Also, note that eu-north-1 (Stockholm) doesn't support t2.micro nodes, included in AWS Free Tier (12 months).

 1. Install eksctl.
 See [eksctl - The official CLI for Amazon EKS](https://eksctl.io/).